YordanGeorgiev/qto/doc/md/features_doc.md

 ### 5.1.
 Feature scalability
-The addition of new features is scalable, as most of the components have been implemented according to the SOLID principle.
+The addition of new features is scalable, as almost all of the components have been implemented according to the SOLID principle.

 ### 5.2.
 Setup scalability
-The creation of instances running on docker is 3 lines, the full setup on blank OS is well documented and semi-automated
+The creation of instances running on docker is 3 lines, the full setup on blank OS is well documented and automated to the point of running 5 one-liners to have checks on whether or not a phase has completed successfully.